dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 Improving The Design
 ********************

-The simple layout hierarchy described in `See Creating the basic sheet hierarchy <design.htm#23252>`_ has a number of problems associated with it, all of which revolve around the fact that the task list manager does not yet look very much like a standard Windows application.
+The simple layout hierarchy described in `Creating the basic sheet hierarchy <design.htm#23252>`_ has a number of problems associated with it, all of which revolve around the fact that the task list manager does not yet look very much like a standard Windows application.
 Although it